sinjini08/eece4830-network-design/docs/DESIGN_DOCUMENT.md

 ### 6.4 Timeout Value

 Default timeout is 0.1 seconds.
+The performance plot uses a log scale on the y-axis so all 5 options are clearly visible.
 At high loss rates many timeouts will fire which makes transfers slow - this is expected behavior for a non-pipelined protocol.
 ---

 ## 7) Experiments + Metrics Plan